SolidLabResearch/WhatsInAPod/content/comparison.md

 Existing work on [policies](cite:citesAsEvidence kirrane2018policies,SolidPolicies),
 as well as the existing
 [WAC](cite:citesAsAuthority WAC) and [ACP](cite:citesAsAuthority ACP) specifications,
-can be applied on the triple or shape level, rather than to documents.
+can be applied on the triple or shape level rather than to documents.

 ### Querying # {#comparison-querying}